 High Priest of California has self-consciously “arty” prose somewhat reminiscent of Nathaniel West.
 Pick-Up might be the straightest Willeford novel (some people like it best for that very reason) and has a famous ending.
 The Black Mass of Brother Springer is better, the mature Willeford is on the way.
 Wild Wives is a private eye tale that tries too hard to be strange.
-Lust is a Woman, Whip Hand, Understudy for Love, and No Experience Necessary have occasional good bits but in general can be considered pulp hackery and barely canon.
+Lust is a Woman, Whip Hand, Understudy for Love, and No Experience Necessary have occasional good bits but are only recommended to Willeford specialists.

 Willeford’s work strengthens considerably at the start of the next decade.
 Richard Hudson in The Woman Chaser (1960) takes the male lecture to a new level.